mdlee-oracle/oci-iam-sso/README.md

 ## Prerequisites
 1. [SQL Developer](https://www.oracle.com/database/sqldeveloper/technologies/download/)
 1. [Apache Maven](https://maven.apache.org/)
+1. ADB database is properly configured (Reference [adb-setup](adb-setup.sql))
+1. Wallet is downloaded for client connection

 ## Setup the ojdbc-extensions
 The Oracle JDBC Driver extensions extend the Oracle JDBC Driver for integration with cloud services and other specialized APIs.
 Specifically, for us we will be using the Oracle JDBC OCI Provider to interact with Oracle Cloud Infrastructure (OCI).